FlyBase/harvdev-utils/README.md

 #### Writing Documentation
 - The file `docs/index.rst` should be updated after a new module is added.
 The `automodule` command will automatically pull in information for specified modules once the code is pushed to GitHub.
 Please see the [automodule documentation](http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#directive-automodule) for help.

+#### Example Development Workflow
+- Clone the repository and branch off develop.
+- Navigate to the directory `harvdev_utils` and use an existing folder (_e.g._ `char_conversions`) or create a new folder based on the goal of your module.
+- Create a single python file containing a function to be used.
+- Be sure to add an entry to the `__init__.py` file in the folder where you're working.
+    - _e.g._ `from .unicode_to_plain_text import unicode_to_plain_text`
+- Update the file `__init__.py` in `harvdev_utils` and add your function to the list of default loaded functions.
+If the folder you are using does not exist at the top of the file, be sure to import it.
+    - _e.g._ `from .char_conversions import *`
+- Navigate to the `tests` folder and create a new sub-folder if you're not using a currently deployed folder (_i.e._ if you're using `char_conversions`, the folder already exists).
+- Create your `test` python file with the prefix `test` .
+    - _e.g._ `test_sgml_to_plain_text.py`
+- Tests can be run locally with `python -m pytest` from the root directory of the repository.
+- Edit the file `docs/index.rst` and be sure the folder that you're using is listed as an automodule.
+    - _e.g._ `.. automodule:: harvdev_utils :members:`
+- Additional text can be added to `docs/index.rst` as necessary.
+We can restructure this file if it becomes too long / complex.
+- Push your branch to GitHub and open a PR to develop when ready.
+- A subsequence merge to master and tagged release can be coordinated with other devs when appropriate.